sourcehut-mirrors/chawan/doc/architecture.md

 The core JS related functionality has been separated out into the [Monoucha](https://git.sr.ht/~bptato/monoucha) library, so it can be used outside of Chawan too.
+However, this library is no longer updated.

 ### General

 To avoid having to type out all the type conversion & error handling code manually, we have JS pragmas to automagically turn Nim procedures into JavaScript functions.
 (For details on the specific pragmas, see the [manual](https://git.sr.ht/~bptato/monoucha/tree/master/doc/manual.md).)

 Still, sometimes we have to deal with JSValues manually; in this case, the fromJS and toJS functions are used.  fromJS in particular returns an Opt[void], and uses a var parameter for overloading and efficient returns.

 ### JS in the pager

 Keybindings can be assigned JavaScript functions in the config, and then the pager executes those when the keybindings are pressed.

 Also, contents of the start.startup-script option are executed at startup.
 This is used when `cha` is called with the `-r` flag.

 There *is* an API, described at [api.md](api.md).
-Web APIs are exposed to pager too, but you cannot operate on the DOMs themselves from the pager, unless you create one yourself with DOMParser.parseFromString.
+Web APIs are exposed to the pager too, but you cannot operate on the DOM itself from the pager, unless you create one yourself with DOMParser.parseFromString.

 [config.md](config.md) describes all commands that are used in the default config.

 ### JS in the buffer

 The DOM is implemented through the same wrappers as those in pager, except the pager modules are not exposed to buffer JS.

-Aside from document.write, it is mostly straightforward, and usually works OK, though too many things are missing to really make it useful.
+Aside from document.write, it is mostly straightforward, and usually works OK, though many features are still missing.

 As for document.write: don't ask.
 It works as far as I can tell, but I wouldn't know why.

 ## CSS